Musicians pour a lot of hard work and money into making an album. But just how much money does it take to make a Grammy-winning album?

 Wilson’s solo project won over critics with some music reviewers praising the album.
 Although the album as a whole did not win a Grammy, one song did.
 “Mrs. O’Leary’s Cow” won for best rock instrumental performance.

 Although the Beatles have some of music’s most iconic albums on their resume, one, in particular, stands out.
 In 1966, the band got to work on their eighth studio album, “Sgt.
 Pepper’s Lonely Hearts Club Band.”
 During that time, the Beatles set out to experiment and master what could be done in a recording studio.
 As a result, the band called upon their producer George Martin and engineers to find innovative ways to record music despite the limits of recording technology at the time.
 During the course of making the album, the band spent more than 400 hours in the studio, with production wrapping the following year.
-Ultimately, Paul McCartney and crew spent 40,000 euros on the project, which translates to about $1 million in today’s economy.
+Ultimately, Paul McCartney and crew spent around 25,000 euros on the project, which translates to just under $450,000 in today’s economy.

 Grammys for 'Sgt.
 Pepper's Lonely Hearts Club Band': Album of the Year and Best Contemporary Album